 Giving You a New Lease on Life

 If you have ever been arrested or accused of committing a crime in Texas, it could affect your ability to get a job, even if the charges were dismissed or a jury determined you were not guilty.
 There is no reason to live with a criminal record.
-Our Austin expunction lawyers successfully use expunction to free clients from the stigma of a criminal record.
+Our Austin expunction attorneys successfully use expunction to free clients from the stigma of a criminal record.